WebEngineering-FHNW/bewertete-uebung-stokalakis/docs/exercise/exercise.md

 A nice to have feature is a poll functionality to allow the clients to vote for certain music titles, genres, singers.

 ### Future
-The bigger idea behind this is to be able to use a MusiQ account for several streaming services (youtube, apple music etc) - and not being bound to Spotify; or even stream your own local stored music to a master device, whereat an internet connection is not needed at all (master device acts then as a server).
+The bigger idea behind this is to be able to use a MusiQ account for several streaming services (Youtube, Apple Music etc) - and not being bound to Spotify; or even stream your own local stored music to a master device, whereat an internet connection is not needed at all (master device itself acts then as a webserver).

 ### In scope for webeC
 1. Master & client UI
-2. Master/client: Ability to search songs via Spotify Web API on master
+2. Master: Ability to create playlists, stored on server
-3. Master/client: Ability to create playlists, stored on server via master
+3. Master/client: Ability to search songs via Spotify Web API
 4. Master: Ability to play the playlist and let the clients actively adding titles
 5. Optional: Poll initiation